 Once it’s wedged in do the same thing as the front, pre-drill a hole and then screw in your 2” finish screw.
 One on top and one on the bottom.

 After this step, I attached a nice, solid piece of plywood to the entire back of the DIY kitchen island to make it child-kick-proof.
 That’s all I need is a foot through it.
 Here I am attaching it..
 I look insane.
 Probably because I was SO TIRED.

 Yes!
 The cabinets are one solid piece.
 Now you can style your island however you like!
 Shiplap, decorative wood X’s, corbels, support posts.
 Whatever you want!

 This is the product I chose to use for my siding.
 It a bead hardboard paneling.
 I bought it at home depot.
 I love how the planks are already attached, and it is quality material that is ready to paint.

-Cut your planks to size length-wise, for the sides and back of the island.
+Cut your planks to size length-wise, for the sides and back of your DIY kitchen island.
 Apply liquid nails first, and then with a small brad nailer, attach your siding.
 Starting from the bottom and working your way up.

 Once the siding was finished, I decided to add a frame around the bottom and edges.
 Along the bottom, I used a 1 x 6 board.
 Up the sides, I used a 1 x 4.
 You will need the table saw or a miter saw of some kind to create the 45 degree angles for the corners.
 You’ll need a nice, angled cut for the 1 x 4’s at each corner.